jmesnil/stomp-websocket/README.md

 # STOMP 0ver WebSocket

-The library file is located in `dist/stomp.js`.
+The library file is located in `dist/stomp.js` (a minified version is available in `dist/stomp.min.js`).
 It does not require any dependency (except WebSocket support from the browser or an alternative to WebSocket!)

 Online [documentation][doc] describes the library API.

 ## Development Requirements

-For development (testing, building) the project requires Node.js, CoffeeScript, and Jasmine.
+For development (testing, building) the project requires node.js.
 This allows us to run tests without the browser continuously during development (see `cake watch`).

- * Node.js and NPM
- * NPM packages
-   * coffee-script
-   * jasmine-node
-   * growl (optional)
+    $ npm install

 ## Building and Testing